bragancas/VNet_PyTorch-Atriaseg2018/README.md

 ## Input Data
 The dataset consists of 100 3D MRIs having dimensions of either 88x576x576(DxHxW) or 88x640x640(DxHxW) voxels and are available in *nrrd* format with each having a spatial resolution of 0.625x0.625x0.625 mm<sup>3</sup>.
-The input data voxels are grayscale intensities with values from 0-255 and the label data voxels are binary with value of 0 or 255(converted to 1) representing background or atrial structure respectively.
+The input data voxels are grayscale intensities with values between 0-255 and the label data voxels are binary with value of 0 or 255(converted to 1) representing background addition atrial structure respectively.
 This dataset is split into 80 and 20 images for training and validation respectively.

 <img align="left" src="https://github.com/bragancas/VNet_PyTorch-Atriaseg2018/blob/master/files/raw15.gif">